 - A bottle with a filter system can save you hundreds of dollars in the long run.
 Filter bottles are ideal for trekking as you can refill them from streams.
 They also give you peace of mind in places where you are unsure of tap water quality.
 Filter bottles are generally much more effective than water purification tablets.

-- Don't forget your sunglasses!
-Preferably with polarised and UV protected lenses.
+- Don't forget your sunglasses (see Men's and Women's options)!
+Preferably with polarised and UV protected lenses like the Flak 2.0 XL by Oakley.
 You will also want a solid case to prevent your sunnies from getting crushed in your backpack.
 See our review of hiking sunglasses.

 - Not all accommodations will provide you with towels.
 Quick-dry, travel towels are lightweight and compact.